-Chapter Twenty-Four

-Financial Aid Code of Conduct
+Chapter Twenty-Four Financial Aid Code of Conduct (Return to Table of Contents)

 Code of Conduct

 The Higher Education Opportunity Act (HEOA) requires institutions of higher education participating in the administration of educational loan programs to develop and publish a Code of Conduct.
 Any Tennessee Technological University (TTU) officer, employee, or agent who has responsibilities with respect to student educational loans is required to comply with this Code of Conduct as outlined below.